 Super concepts are introduced throughout and through these the reader is introduced to a range of authors who, it is argued, provide the signposts for the way ahead.

-Selected Contents: 1.
+@contents: Selected Contents: 1.
 The knowledge challenge 2.
 The knowledge space 3.
 Beyond disciplines: systems and superconcepts 4.
 Knowledge development 5.
 Requisite knowledge 6.
 Knowledge power and universities 7.
 Employers in the knowledge economy 8.
 Knowledge power: a sea change?
 Appendix 1.
 The power of mathematics Appendix 2.
 Superconcepts’ list Appendix 3.
 Glossary of superconcepts Bibliography Notes